jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/notifications.md

 This notification will arrive
 when a user decides to delete
-the ASM account.
+the ARM account.

 ![Confirm Deletion](https://res.cloudinary.com/fluid-attacks/image/upload/v1660837177/docs/web/notifications/notif_deletion.png)

 ### API Deprecation Notice

-This notification will be sent to all ASM users with an API token, reminding them which fields of the API token will be deleted in the following month.
+This notification will be sent to all ARM users with an API token, reminding them which fields of the API token will be deleted in the following month.